 Children’s Festival at Heisei No Mori Park

 There is a really great children’s festival every year on Children’s Day, May 5th, in Heisei No Mori Park.
 It has an unusual and extremely popular fish catching event where kids get into the pond and catch the fish with their hands.
+There are also other children focused events you can enjoy on the day.
 You can read detailed information about the festival here:

-By train and bus – Take a bus, from East exit of Tobu Tojo line Kawagoe station, bound for Konosu.
+By train and bus – Unfortunately, Heisei No Mori is a little difficult to get to by public transport.
+However, you can take a bus from the East exit of Tobu Tojo line Kawagoe station, bound for Konosu.
 20 minute walk from 「川島農協前」(Kawajima Nokyou mae) bus stop.

 By car – 5 minute drive from the Kawajima exit of the Ken-O expressway.